deltalejo/ceedling-cppcheck-plugin/README.md

     - portability
 ```

-*Note: These are only enabled for single file analysis.*
+*Note: These are only used for single file analysis.*
 *Whole project analysis always enable all checks.*

 Disable individual checks: